denoland/deno/docs/testing/coverage.md

 from coverage report.

 These filters can be overridden using the `--exclude` and `--include` flags.
-A module specifier must match both regular expressions for it to be a part of the report.
+A module specifier must _match_ the include_regular expression and _not match_ the exclude_ expression for it to be a part of the report.